-Education Night
+Seminar Night

-The third Thursday meetings are usually "hands on" workshops in photo techniques conducted by visiting experts or advanced SS-CC members.
+The third Thursday meetings will be a mixture of "hands on" workshops in photo techniques conducted by visiting experts or advanced SSCC members and an open discussion among members about photographic topics.
 Meetings are held from 7:30-9:30 p.m.